 As Harpers Ferry grew and prospered, it became a popular tourist destination.
 People came by train from Washington, DC and Baltimore to spend a few weeks or the whole summer in the cool forests by the rivers’ edge.

 Hilltop House, situated on a mountain top overlooking the town, was one of the most popular destinations for over a century.
 Built in 1888, its first proprietor and manager was Mr. Thomas Levitt, an African American native of Harpers Ferry.
 The building burnt twice in the early 1900s.
 But, Mr. Levitt and his wife rebuilt each time, maintaining their stewardship of the hotel for over 38 years.

 Harpers Ferry National Historical Park encompasses almost 4,000 acres in West Virginia, Maryland and Virginia.
 As the mid-point of the 2,178-mile Appalachian National Scenic Trail (AT), hikers can access the trail going either way.
 Visitors can also walk along the 184.5-mile-long towpath of Chesapeake and Ohio Canal National Historical Park by crossing the footbridge over the Potomac River.
 The Potomac Heritage National Scenic Trail overlays the C&O Canal and continues north all the way to Pittsburgh, Pennsylvania.

 Although there is some parking on the hill leading in to the Lower Town, the best place to stow the car is at the parking lot maintained by the National Park Service a couple of miles up the road.
-They run a shuttle bus back and forth from Lower Town every few minutes.
-You can also walk the couple of miles back on well-maintained foot paths.
+A shuttle bus runs back and forth from Lower Town every few minutes.
+You can also walk the couple of miles back to the lot on well-maintained foot paths.
 On the way, be sure to look out for bald eagles, red-tailed hawks and southern flying squirrels, which are all indigenous to the area.